feichao93/trips-editor/readme.md

 ## Introduction

-This section describes what features does the editor provides and how to use them.
+This section describes the concepts and features about the editor.

+* UI: The user interface contains several components:

+  - The menu bar is a container of various buttons;

-1. The board: The board is where shapes display and user interactions happens.
+  - The board is where shapes display and user interactions happens.
+You can drag and zoom the board, or drag and resize the shapes on the board;
+  - The status bar displays some useful information such as current mode, current selection mode and current zoom percentage;
+  - The inspector shows properties about the current selected shapes.
+The inspector has two tabs: geometric tab lists the geometric and style properties, and semantic tab displays the semantic label and tags;

-2. Mode: The mode is displayed at the lower left corner.
-It tells the user 'What we are doing'.
-The mode is default to `idle`; The mode is `rect.xxx` when drawing a rect; And the mode is `line.xxx` when drawing a line and so on.
+* Concept _Mode_: The mode is displayed at the left corner.
+It tells the user 'What you are doing': The mode is default to `idle`; The mode is `rect.xxx` when drawing a rect; The mode is `line.xxx` when drawing a line and so on.

-3. Load image file: In `idle` mode, drag the image file from file explorer and drop it onto the editor board.
+*  Drawing:

-4. Draw polygons: In `idle` mode, press `P` to enter `polygon` mode, and an empty drawing-polygon is set up; In `polygon` mode, every mouse click will add a vertex to the drawing-polygon; If the user closes the drawing-polygon by clicks near the first vertex, a new polygon will be added and mode changes back to `idle`.
+   - Polygons: In `idle` mode, press `P` to enter `polygon` mode, and an empty drawing-polygon is set up; In `polygon` mode, every mouse click will add a vertex to the drawing-polygon; If the user closes the drawing-polygon by clicks near the first vertex, a new polygon will be added and mode changes back to `idle`.
 The user can always press `ESC` to return `idle` mode.
-5. Draw lines/rectangles: Press the shortcut and enter the corresponding mode, drag the mouse and a new shape will be added.
+   - Lines / Rectangles: Press the shortcut and enter the corresponding mode, drag the mouse and a new shape will be added;
-6. Selections and the Inspector: Click on a shape to select it, and the inspector on the right will list all the properties about the selected shape.
-The inspector has two tabs, one for geometric information such as width, height, z-index, and one for semantic information including region type (room / staircase / hallway), line type (wall / door).
-Some properties are readonly in the inspector and some are editable.
-(TODO a image showing the inspector
-7. Dragging, Zooming and Resizing: The board supports dragging and zooming.
-The selected items can be resized using the resizers.
-These three operations are really intuitive so we just mention them here.
+   - With various shortcuts and intuitive auto-adjust, you can draw complex shapes quickly.

-8. Point editing: Press `E` to toggle selection mode between `bbox`(default) and `vertices`.
-In `vertices` selection mode, a small circle will appear at every vertex of the selected polygon/polyline, the user could drag the circle to change the vertex position, or press `D` and delete the hovered vertex, or drag from near an edge and add a new vertex.
+*  Point editing: Press `E` to toggle selection mode between `bbox`(default) and `vertices`.
+In `vertices` selection mode, a small circle will appear at every vertex of the selected polygon/polyline, the user could drag the circle to change the vertex position, or press `D` to delete the hovered vertex, or drag from near an edge and add a new vertex.

+*  Load and Save Files:

+   - The editor use JSON with a flexible structure as the data format which is easy to parse and manipulate.
+You can save the current state to a JSON file or load state from a JSON file;
+   - Load image file: Drag the image file from file explorer and drop it onto the editor board.

 ## Interaction Refinement